shuvijs/shuvijs.org/docs/guide/features/Routes/introduction.md

 ### Linking between pages

-The Next.js router allows you to do client-side route transitions between pages, similar to a single-page application.
+The shuvi router allows you to do client-side route transitions between pages, similar to a single-page application.

 A React component called `Link` is provided to do this client-side route transition.